 - Feeling Good Week in February each year

 We believe firmly in early identification of needs and provision of timely support.
-For those children needing extra help we can access crisis counselling via Harpenden Plus Partnership and refer direct to CAMHS in consultation with parents.
+For those children needing extra help we can access our Emotional Literacy Support Assistant (ELSA) to understand and regulate their own emotions, learn to respect themselves and others around them and develop their personal resiliency.
+We can also access crisis counselling via Harpenden Plus Partnership and refer direct to CAMHS in consultation with parents.